Bang Bang Bang (BigBang song)

-"Bang Bang Bang" (뱅뱅뱅) is a song recorded by South Korean boy band Big Bang.
-Initially released as part of the single album A on June 1, 2015, through YG Entertainment, the song served as one of the eight lead singles from the band's third Korean-language studio album Made, which would be released more than a year later on December 12, 2016.
+"Bang Bang Bang" (뱅뱅뱅) is a song recorded by South Korean boy band BigBang.
+Initially released as part of the single album A on June 1, 2015, through YG Entertainment, the song served as one of the eight lead singles from the band's third Korean-language studio album Made, which would be released more than a year later on December 13, 2016.
 It was written and composed by member G-Dragon along with long-time group collaborator Teddy Park, with additional rap parts penned by member T.O.P.

+"Bang Bang Bang" received generally positive reviews from music critics, who complimented the track's energetic sound and the group's performance.
+The song was a commercial success, ranking as the best-performing single in South Korea during 2015.
+It also peaked atop the Billboard World Digital Song Sales chart and entered the SNEP singles chart in France.
+The Japanese version of the song peaked at number two on the Japan Hot 100, and was certified gold by the Recording Industry Association of Japan (RIAJ) in digital downloads and streaming.

-The track won Song of the Year at 2015 Mnet Asian Music Awards, making the group the second act to be awarded this prize twice.
-"Bang Bang Bang" was a commercial success, ranking as the best-selling and most-streamed single in South Korea of 2015.
-It also peaked atop the Billboard World Digital Song Sales chart.
-In Japan, the single peaked at number two on the Japan Hot 100 and was awarded Asian Song of the Year at the Japan Gold Disc Award for two consecutive years, in 2016 and 2017.
-With over five million downloads sold across Asia, "Bang Bang Bang" is among the band's best-selling works.
+The success of "Bang Bang Bang" led it to win various awards in South Korea and abroad, including Song of the Year at 2015 Mnet Asian Music Awards, making the group the second artist to have won the award twice.
+It won Song of the Year at the 2015 Melon Music Awards, Best Song at the 2016 Seoul Music Awards, and was voted the most popular song of 2015 on Gallup Korea.
+It was awarded the Asian Song of the Year by Download at the Japan Gold Disc Awards in 2016 and 2017, and was named one of the Top Ten International Gold Songs at the RTHK International Pop Poll Awards.